alexiscca/hw12/README.md

 ### Component Parts
 The game uses P5.
-I also used some crucial sound effects from www.freesound.org
+I also used some crucial sound effects and music from www.freesound.org

 ### Timeline